ptitiano/cpuloadgen/README.md

 	# make DESTDIR=<YOUR_DIR> install

-<YOUR_DIR> is a destination directory where cpuloadgen output binary file will be
-installed (copied, e.g. ubuntu/android filesystem).
+Where "YOUR_DIR" is a destination directory where cpuloadgen output binary file will be installed (copied, e.g. ubuntu/android filesystem).

 That's it!